Raoul Wallenberg: Disputes about his death

 Several former prisoners have claimed to have seen Wallenberg after his reported death in 1947.
 In February 1949, former German Colonel Theodor von Dufving, a prisoner of war, provided statements concerning Wallenberg.
-While in the transit camp in Kirov, while being moved to Vorkuta, Dufving encountered a prisoner dressed in civilian clothes with his own special guard.
+In the transit camp of Kirov, while being moved to Vorkuta, Dufving encountered a prisoner dressed in civilian clothes with his own special guard.
 The prisoner claimed that he was a Swedish diplomat and said he was there "through a great error".

 Nazi hunter Simon Wiesenthal searched for Wallenberg and collected several testimonies.
 For example, British businessman Greville Wynne, who was imprisoned in the Lubyanka prison in 1962 for his connection to KGB defector Oleg Penkovsky, stated that he had talked to, but could not see the face of, a man who claimed to be a Swedish diplomat.
 Efim (or Yefim) Moshinsky claims to have seen Wallenberg on Wrangel Island in 1962.
 An eyewitness asserted that she had seen Wallenberg in the 1960s in a Soviet prison where she worked.

 During a private conversation about the conditions of detention in Soviet prisons at a Communist Party reception in the mid-1970s, a KGB general is reported to have said that "conditions could not be that harsh, given that in Lubyanka prison there is some foreign prisoner who had been there now for almost three decades."

 The last reported sightings of Wallenberg were by two independent witnesses who said they had evidence that he was in prison in November 1987.
 John Farkas was a resistance fighter during World War II and was the last man claiming to have seen Wallenberg alive.
 Farkas' son has stated that there have been sightings of Wallenberg "up into the 1980s in Soviet prisons and psychiatric hospitals."

 Attempts to find Wallenberg

-Annette Lantos, one of the people rescued by Wallenberg, began campaigning in the United States to get the Soviet Union to give answers about his disappearance, with her first attempt being in the late 1970s with her establishment of the International Free Wallenberg committee.
-She later tried to enlist US President Jimmy Carter to look for more information by sending in a postcard to the Ask President Carter radio show and by working with Simon Wiesenthal and Jack Anderson to tell Wallenberg's story through a Washington Post column.
-Noticing these efforts and angry about Sweden not going far enough in their efforts to find Wallenberg, Nina Lagergren, Wallenberg's half-sister, traveled to the United States to campaign with Lantos.
+In the late 1970s, Annette Lantos, one of the people rescued by Wallenberg, established the International Free Wallenberg Committee to pressure the Soviet Union into providing answers about his disappearance.
+She later tried to enlist US President Jimmy Carter to seek further information by sending in a postcard to the Ask President Carter radio show and by working with Simon Wiesenthal and Jack Anderson to tell Wallenberg's story through a Washington Post column.

+Noticing these efforts and angry that Sweden had not gone far enough in their efforts to find Wallenberg, Nina Lagergren, Wallenberg's half-sister, traveled to the United States to campaign with Lantos.
 The efforts of Lantos and Lagergren eventually led to the creation of the Free Wallenberg Committee in Congress, led by Senator Daniel Patrick Moynihan, whose goal was to determine what happened to Wallenberg.
 Lantos' husband and fellow Holocaust survivor, Tom, later continued the congressional push for answers regarding Wallenberg after being elected to the House of Representatives in 1980.